huifenqi/dbhub/README.md

 # DBHub

 DBHub is a free database schema automatic discovery and easily commenting tool.
-DBHub now can support mysql and other 7 databases, it is easy to extend.
+DBHub now can support mysql, mongodb and other 6 databases, it is easy to extend.
 DBHub has a web page for viewing all schema with comments and has an admin system for managing.

 [![Build Status](https://travis-ci.org/huifenqi/dbhub.png?branch=master)](https://travis-ci.org/huifenqi/dbhub)